 4. Leave What You Find

-- Minimise the spread of Phytophthora Dieback by cleaning mud from boots, tyres, camping equipment, vehicles and horse’s hooves before and after your walk – start clean, stay clean.
+- Phytophthora Dieback (link to our page) - minimise the spread of Phytophthora Dieback by cleaning mud from boots, tyres, camping equipment, vehicles and horse’s hooves before and after your walk – start clean, stay clean.

 - Leave rocks, plants and other natural objects as you find them - they are home to many insects or small animals that play a crucial part in the ecosystem.